The Sustainable Development Goals

 Opportunities and risks

-We haven’t ascribed a priority level to Goal 17, however as all of the SDGs are dependent on effective partnerships and collaboration.
-In solving important problems we work with all sectors of society, providing technical advice and resources as appropriate, such as our work with the UN Global Compact and GRI on prioritising and reporting the SDGs.
+We haven’t ascribed a priority level to Goal 17, however all of the SDGs are dependent on effective partnerships and collaboration.
+In solving important problems we work with all sectors of society, providing technical advice and resources as appropriate, such as our work with the UN Global Compact and Global Reporting Initiative on prioritising and reporting the SDGs.
 In some cases, where we believe it will advance the common good, we’ve made our intellectual property ‘open source’ – as in the case of our Total Impact and Natural Capital Accounting methodologies.

 Programmes